0riginaln0/bencode/readme.md

 What is [Bencode](https://en.wikipedia.org/wiki/Bencode)?

-[This library](https://github.com/0riginaln0/bencode) provides a bencode validator, bencode human readable formatted printing and primitives to read the bencode stream.
+[This library](https://github.com/0riginaln0/bencode) provides a bencode validator, pretty printer and parsing functions.

 - Zero-allocations with minimal state
 - Error messages with column location